Holomorphic curves in exploded manifolds: Compactness: Compactness

-\item Lemma \ref{cylinder bound} tells us that the image of our annuli of finite conformal moduli, $f^i(\ex A^i_{\frac {7R}{10},n})$ is contained in some coordinate chart appropriate for Lemma \ref{strong cylinder convergence}.
-(We can choose this coordinate chart to be contained inside $\ex U_n$ so that the $\ex T^k$ action on $\ex U_n$ just consists of multiplying coordinate functions by a constant).
-In fact, we can choose a subsequence so that either $\ex A^i_n$ has infinite conformal modulus for all $i$ or $f^i(\ex A^i_{\frac {7R}{10},n})$ is contained in one of these coordinate charts for all $i$.
-In that case, Lemma \ref{strong cylinder convergence} together with the conditions on our coordinate change for $\ex A^{i}_{n}$ above tells us that
+Use Lemma \ref{cylinder bound} to ensure that the image of each of our annuli of finite conformal modulus, $f^i(\ex A^i_{\frac {7R}{10},n})$ is contained in some coordinate chart appropriate for Lemma \ref{strong cylinder convergence}.
+Choose this coordinate chart to be contained inside $\ex U_n$ so that the $\ex T^k$ action on $\ex U_n$ just consists of multiplying coordinate functions by a constant.